|

 temperature is only slightly higher than

 the inlet temperature.
-The flow valve
+The switching of the flow valve

-bed between inlet and outlet phases.
+alternates between the inlet and outlet phases.
 If

 the process gas contains a sufficient

-amount of VOCs, the energy released from
+amount of VOCs, then the energy released from

-For example: an RCO at 95% thermal
+For example: a RCO with 95% thermal

 energy recovery may have an outlet